20 Hayman Road

-Jason and Olivia are the pastors of Neuma Perth.
-They live just south of the river with their tribe of six children.
-They aim to keep church simple: follow Jesus, live in community with God’s people, and be a true friend to those who are far from God.
+Jason and Olivia are the pastors of Neuma Perth South, meeting in Bentley across from Curtin Uni.
+They live just south of the river with their tribe of six kids.
+They aim to keep church simple: follow Jesus, live in community with God’s people, and be true friends to those who are far from God.

-Jason’s favourite pastimes include date nights with his wife, hiking with his kids, and training Brazilian jiu-jitsu – usually in that order of priority.
-Olivia enjoys cooking and baking yummy treats, when not being a taxi service for her family.
+Jason’s favourite pastimes include date nights with Olivia, days at the beach with the kids, and training BJJ – usually in that order.
+Olivia enjoys cooking and baking yummy treats, when not being a taxi service for the family.

 Download the PushPay app from your device’s app store and search for Neuma Church.

-After entering your gift amount, select “Perth” from the location menu.
+After entering your gift amount, select “Perth South” from the location menu.

 Follow the link provided.